From the First Time to the Last Time: A Mum's Parenting Realisation

-There will be a last time he holds your hand in public, and the first time he holds the hand of the girl he loves.
+There will be the last time he holds your hand in public, and the first time he holds the hand of the girl he loves.

 Parents, each ‘last’ in childhood heralds the beginning of a ‘first’.
 The beauty of it all is the blurring of the boundaries between these many firsts and lasts, as they merge into interlinked, precious, emotion-heavy memories.